 To make “posing” the character easier, I grouped a circle with each body part to establish a center of rotation around the appropriate joint.
 Here’s what I mean:

 The upper arm is shown grouped with the circle showing the center of rotation (the shoulder).
 The entire body is shown with the circles in gray.
 The circles are centered so that the rotation is useful in posing the figures; for example, the head rotates around the upper center of the chest and the chest and hips rotate around the “waist.”
+Once you have posed the figure, you can make a circle disappear by setting the Line to No Color.

 I have used this added circle in other posts to establish a center for the Spin animation; in this case, it’s used to make it a little easier to rotate the parts to establish poses for the figures.
 There is some cost associated with this; you may find it easier to omit the circles.
 In any case, posing will require moving the parts as well as rotating them.